 The Old Testament records, “I, even I, am Jehovah; and beside Me there is no savior” (Isaiah 43:11).
 “Jehovah … is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
 The New Testament also states, “Jesus Christ the same yesterday, and to day, and for ever” (Hebrews 13:8).
-“Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must” (Acts 4:12).
+“Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 Seeing all this, some brothers and sisters can’t help but feel confused: It was mentioned in the Old Testament that the name of Jehovah God would never change, but why did Jehovah become Jesus?
 And why does God’s name change?

 In order to gain some clarity on this issue, first let us look at Genesis 1:1: “In the beginning God created the heaven and the earth.”
 From this verse, we see that in the beginning, God was called God and He didn’t have a name.
-After mankind was corrupted by Satan, they urgently needed, and only then did God take corresponding names according to His management work.
+After mankind was corrupted by Satan, they urgently needed God’s salvation, and only then did God take corresponding names according to His management work.
 Accordingly, God’s name changes with the age and His work.

 The work in the Age of Law is the first step in God’s management plan to save mankind.
 In the Age of Law, God issued the laws through Moses to guide mankind’s lives on earth.
 And He also witnessed His name to Moses, just as He said, “Thus shall you say to the children of Israel, Jehovah, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you: this is My name for ever, and this is My memorial to all generations” (Exodus 3:15).
 “I am Jehovah: And I appeared to Abraham, to Isaac, and to Jacob, by the name of God Almighty, but by My name JEHOVAH was I not known to them” (Exodus 6:2–3).
 God promulgated commandments and laws and decrees with the name of Jehovah among the Israelites.
 He used these commandments and laws to constrain man from committing sins; this guided people to properly live the life of worshiping God.
 Those Israelites who upheld Jehovah God’s laws would live under the care and protection of God and enjoy God’s blessings; those who violated God’s laws and commandments would be stoned to death, or would be incinerated by fires.